The Screaming Skull

 The Screaming Skull is a 1958 independently made American black-and-white horror film, produced by John Kneubuhl and directed by Alex Nicol, starring John Hudson, Peggy Webber, Russ Conway, Tony Johnson, and Nicol.
 The Screaming Skull marked Nicol's directorial debut; he decided to try it because he felt that he was not acting in the roles which he wanted.
-The film was distributed by American International Pictures as a double feature in different markets with either Earth vs. the Spider or Terror from the Year 5000.
+The film was distributed by American International Pictures in August 1958 as a double feature with Terror from the Year 5000.

 The film's storyline concerns a newlywed woman who believes she is being haunted by the ghost of her new husband's previous wife.
 The simplistic musical score centres on the dies irae.

 Plot

 An opening prologue explains that The Screaming Skull is so frightening that it may kill its viewers.

 Over a scene of an opening coffin, a narrator explains that the film's climax is so terrifying that it may kill the viewer, while reassuring the audience that should they die of fright they will receive a free burial service.
 Inside the coffin is a card that reads "Reserved for You."

 Newlyweds Jenni and Eric arrive at Eric's palatial country home in a gull-wing Mercedes-Benz 300 SL.
 It is revealed that Jenni is Eric's second wife: his first wife Marion died when she accidentally slipped and hit her head on the edge of a decorative pond on the estate, drowning in the pond.
 At the home they meet Eric's friends, the Reverend Snow and his wife, as well as Mickey, the mentally disabled gardener.
 Eric privately mentions to the Snows that Jenni spent time in an asylum following the sudden death of both her parents, who were also drowned, and Mrs. Snow reveals that Jenni is very wealthy.

 Jenni is disturbed both by Mickey's belief that Marion's ghost wanders the estate and by Marion's self-portrait inside the house, which Jenni believes resembles her mother.
 When she begins to hear unexplained screaming noises and see skulls around the house, she believes that Marion is haunting her.
 Though Eric speculates to Jenni that Mickey, who was a childhood friend of Marion and thus dislikes Jenni, may be behind the trickery, Jenni worries that she is going insane.
 Eric suggests that they remove Marion's self-portrait from the home.
 Eric and Jenni take the painting outside and burn it, later uncovering a skull from the ashes.
 Jenni panics at the sight of the skull, but Eric denies that the skull is there.
 As Jenni faints, Eric withdraws the skull and hides it, revealing that he has been gaslighting her all along.